Transformapp/webapp/README.md

 * Install brew (mac package manager): http://brew.sh/
 * Install node (javascript server): 'brew install node' (after you've installed brew)

-Once you have pulled the code, run this to serve up your code locally:
+Once you have pulled the code, run this to serve up your code locally: grunt serve

 If you want to deploy the latest code to heroku, please do:
 * deploy new build: grunt build